Maxapp-ZRH/PayMatch/docs/authentication.md

 ## Overview

-PayMatch implements a comprehensive, security-first authentication system using Supabase Auth with deferred account creation, Redis-based token management, and automatic cleanup mechanisms.
-The system handles both regular users and pending registrations seamlessly.
+PayMatch implements a modern, GDPR-compliant authentication system using Supabase Auth with deferred account creation, smart auto-send logic, and comprehensive security features.
+The system handles both regular users and pending registrations seamlessly with intelligent flow routing.

 ## Table of Contents